 Probably not as long as the immigrant has only one (1) petty larceny conviction.
 Petty larceny is technically a crime involving moral turpitude, which is usually deportable.
 But petty larceny falls under immigration law’s “petty offense” exception because its maximum possible jail time is only six (6) months.11

 However, immigration law is constantly changing and is very confusing.
 Any alien who has been charged with petty larceny is strongly advised to consult with a criminal defense attorney as soon as possible to try to get the charge dismissed.
-Learn more about the criminal defense of immigrants in Nevada.

 7. Other Nevada theft crimes